alantech/alanlang-homepage/src/remote-execution.md

   .sort((a, b) => a.origin.time - b.origin.time);
 ```

-It's more likely you would write something like:
+If you are familiar with SQL, as most people are, it's more likely you would write something like:

 ```js
 const userTripsInOrder = await query(`